 OR

-My academic journey began with a [Degree Classification] in Psychology from [University Name], where I immersed myself in understanding the intricacies of mental health and therapeutic interventions.
-However, it was my voluntary work with BEAT UK that truly ignited my commitment to this field.
-Working with individuals facing significant mental health challenges taught me the importance of empathy, patience, and the need for a tailored approach to care.
+My academic journey began with a First Class Honours degree in Psychology from the University of Manchester, where I immersed myself in understanding the intricacies of mental health and therapeutic interventions.
+However, it was my voluntary work with BEAT UK that really ignited my commitment to the field.
+Working with people facing significant mental health challenges taught me the importance of empathy, patience and the need for a tailored approach to care.

-In my recent role at Liverpool L9, I was fortunate to work under the guidance of experienced psychologists, assisting with assessments, supporting therapeutic interventions, and engaging in research to improve treatment outcomes.
-One of the most rewarding aspects of my role was seeing the tangible impact our work had on patients’ lives, whether it was a breakthrough in therapy or a small but significant improvement in their daily functioning.
+In my most recent role at Liverpool L9 Mental Health Clinic, I have been fortunate to work under the guidance of experienced psychologists, assisting with assessments, supporting therapeutic interventions and participating in research to improve treatment outcomes.
+One of the most rewarding aspects of my role was seeing the tangible impact our work had on patients’ lives, whether it was a breakthrough in therapy or a small but significant improvement in their day-to-day functioning.

 Step 6: End with a Memorable Conclusion